vanyasem/Lomiri-Arch/BUILDING.md

 You might want to take a look at [building ARM packgages on `x86_64`](BUILDING-ARM.md), and [building `i686` packgages on `x86_64`](BUILDING-I686.md).

-Add the package repository to pacman:
+Add the package repository to `/etc/pacman.conf`:

-_Add an entry for you own local server to `/etc/pacman.conf`, but comment it out for now, as it doesn't exist yet:_
+_Comment it out for now, as it doesn't exist yet:_
 ```
 #[unity8]
 #SigLevel = Required